DDuttaGit/Bibliography-Counselor/README.md

 [^1]: Because of serving from [AWS free-tier hosted machine](http://13.233.129.4/homepage.html); it lacks SSL certificate.
-Thus it will be necesssary to tell modern browsers to 'Proceed to Unsafe' in case there occures a `NET::ERR_CERT_AUTHORITY_INVALID`
+Thus it will be necesssary to tell modern browsers to 'Proceed to Unsafe' in case there occures a `NET::ERR_CERT_AUTHORITY_INVALID` error.
+[^2]: To keep a record to whom this webserver is serving, during recommendation it saves (as it runs in a limited credit) some details of requester viz.
+Overleaf account name, email and number of requests.